eclipse-apoapsis/ort-server/transport/kubernetes/README.md

 </tr>
 <tr class="odd">
 <td><p>commands</p></td>
 <td><p>The commands to be executed in the container.
 This can be used to overwrite the container’s default command and corresponds to the <code>command</code> property in the <a href="https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/">Kubernetes pod configuration</a>.
 Here a string can be specified.
-In order to obtain the array with commands expected by Kubernetes, the string is split at whitespaces, unless the whitespace occurs in double quotes.</p></td>
+To obtain the array with commands expected by Kubernetes, the string is split at whitespaces, unless the whitespace occurs in double quotes.</p></td>
 <td><p>empty</p></td>
 </tr>
 <tr class="even">